chsafouane/pre_commit_test/readme.md

 # project

-This project contains both code and settingz.
+This project contains both code and settings.